How to Report a Michigan Pothole claim in Michigan’s three biggest Counties

-Winter brings some driving risks, but one of the most hated is the Michigan pothole.
+Winter brings some driving risks, but the Michigan pothole is the most hated.
 An encounter with one can leave damaged tires, wheels, and suspension components.
-Potholes are created when snow and ice melt as part of Michigan’s seasonal freeze-thaw cycles.
-Moisture seeps into the pavement, freezes, expands and thaws, creating a gap in the roadway.
-As vehicles drive over the gap, the pavement weakens leading to a pothole.
 The information below will give you the steps to file a pothole claim.

-The state can be notified of existing potholes by filing a report with MDOT’s Report a Pothole form or calling (888) 296-4546 to report potholes on state roads.
+Drivers can notify the state of existing potholes by filing a report with MDOT’s Report a Pothole form or calling (888) 296-4546 to report potholes on state roads.
 The websites for Michigan’s three biggest counties to report potholes claims:

 Filing a Michigan Pothole claim with the State of Michigan: